Code-Institute-Submissions/rockanrolla/README.md

 + __*Bootstrap v3.3.7 and jQuery v3.2.1:*__

-  But after various attemps to implement the slider / carousel only with Html and Css, it became an 'horrendous' visual feature for the project so I decided to implement a generic example from Bootstrap and adapt its code to make it functional for the site.
+  But after various attemps to implement the carrousel only with Html and Css, it became an 'horrendous' visual feature for the project so I decided to implement a generic example from Bootstrap and adapt its code to make it functional for the site.
 This feature has been implemented to index.html("The Albums"), pict.html ("The concerts"), events.html ("Upcoming Events").

   - [Bootstrap Carousel with javascript](https://getbootstrap.com/docs/3.4/javascript/#carousel-examples)